Police find person of interest in deadly shooting at Chicago-area parade

 Her 5-year-old son was riding his bike decorated with red and blue curled ribbons.
 He and other children in the group held small American flags.
 The city said on its website that the festivities were to include a children's bike and pet parade.

-Troiani said she pushed her son's bike, running through the neighbourhood to get back to their car.
+Troiani said she pushed her son's bike, running through the neighborhood to get back to their car.

 "It was just sort of chaos," she said.
 "There were people that got separated from their families, looking for them.
 Others just dropped their wagons, grabbed their kids and started running."